kmayerb/tcrdist2/docs/CompleteExample.rst

 #############

 This example uses the mouse clones files from the Dash et al. 2017 study.
-Clones file can be downloaded (`clones <https://www.dropbox.com/s/l0z12f8lc752wfx/mouse_pairseqs_v1_parsed_seqs_probs_mq20_clones.tsv?dl=1>`_ 2MB).
+The clones file can be downloaded (`clones <https://www.dropbox.com/s/l0z12f8lc752wfx/mouse_pairseqs_v1_parsed_seqs_probs_mq20_clones.tsv?dl=1>`_ 2MB).
-The search for motifs in tcrdist2 is a slow step.
-Users who wish to use precomputed candidate motifs can download a motifs file (`PA motifs <https://www.dropbox.com/s/z7wwmwb1n6dpq74/mouse_pairseqs_v1_parsed_seqs_probs_mq20_clones_cdr3_motifs_PA.log?dl=1>`_ 32KB).
+Searching for motifs in tcrdist2 is a slow step in the pipeline.
+Thus for this example, users may wish to use precomputed candidate motifs.
+A file with these motifs generated for TCRs specific to the PA epitope (found in a protein from the mouse influenza virus) can be downloaded.
+(`PA motifs <https://www.dropbox.com/s/z7wwmwb1n6dpq74/mouse_pairseqs_v1_parsed_seqs_probs_mq20_clones_cdr3_motifs_PA.log?dl=1>`_ 32KB).

 The steps in the code block below:

 1. Load the clones file as a Pandas DataFrame.
-2. Select only those clones specific to epitope F2 or PA.
-We choose two here, so we can later illustrate subsetting by epitope specificity.
+2. Select only those clones specific to the F2 or PA epitopes.
+Note, we choose two here, so we can later illustrate subsetting by epitope specificity.
-3. Load an appropriate mapping (i.e. a dictionary of old and new column names).
+3. Load an appropriate mapping object (i.e. a dictionary of old and new column names).
-4. Apply the mapping to the the original DataFrame, to select and rename columns.
+4. Apply the mapping object to the the original DataFrame, to select and rename columns.

 .. code-block:: python